drmelious/chyoowad-app/README.md

 This is a project I'm using to consolidate learning on python and flask.

+It's a bit of a sandpit for trying out stuff tbh.

 Features to build:
 1. A actual book.
 2. More than one actual book.